Transaction Operations

 }

-Transaction Workings
+Transaction Mechanism

 Snapshot Isolation

-Locking and Write Conflicts
+Lock and Write Conflict

-- Reading documents does not require the same lock as modifying documents.
+- Reading documents does not require the same lock as modifying documents

 Error Handling

-It is recommended to use try-catch
+It is recommended to use try-catch to capture exceptions during transaction operations:

 try {